 All this information is given here not to scare you into giving up or not even trying.
 The point here is: if you think you are going to become a decent “table tennis” player in a week or even few months, it’s just not going to happen.
 Even if you are a world-class athlete and were born to be a table tennis talent, it’s still likely to take at least six months to even become an intermediate table tennis player, let alone an advanced, expert or master player.

-Be prepared to pay your dues first to move up just as in any job or career.
-Therefore the good news is that it’s possible to become a decent–if not an advanced table tennis player–and enjoy a lifetime sport as a fun exercise tool IF you apply yourself methodically to understanding it as a sport and not just an easy basement game.
+It is possible to become a decent – if not an advanced table tennis player – and enjoy a lifetime sport as a fun exercise too, IF you apply yourself methodically to understanding it as a sport and not just an easy basement game.
 If you plan on even moving up to table tennis from ping-pong, let alone becoming an advanced player, be prepared to invest the time and money to thoroughly understand and master the intricacies of table tennis strokes, game tactics and strategies, AND the equipment (rackets).
 The racket design (both yours and your opponent’s) is usually greatly ignored by beginners and often ignored even by advanced players!